 You probably already expected this point and, naturally, it belongs on this list as well.
 Actual retailers of cannabis flowers are known for making a lot of money by selling the green gold to thousands of customers.
 Nonetheless, in the cannabis industry, it is undoubtedly one of the hardest businesses to participate in.
 Not only do you need a considerable amount of money as a starting investment, but it also inevitably comes with plenty of regulatory stumbling blocks.

 Even if you manage to clear all those governmental hurdles that stand between you and your own cannabis store, you would probably still need to deal with additional governmental hurdles on a monthly basis.
 However, all of those troubles could be absolutely worth it when you are eventually able to sell your own cannabis to customers with a smile on your face.
-Possible locations would currently be Canada, Uruguay, some states in the U.S. and soon South Africa.
+In Canada, businesses like CaviarSmoke are currently popping up and selling all kinds of cannabis products online.
+Other Possible locations include Uruguay, some states in the U.S., and soon South Africa.

 8. Produce marijuana or hemp on a large scale